vgarciaf/sms-php/README.md

 echo 'Your balance is '.$balance."\n";
 ```

-#### Define de sender of message

-You can set de sender of message with the function `setSender` in the
-class `Descom\Sms\Sms`
+### Setup your sender ID

+Alphanumeric sender ID allows you to set your name or business brand as the sender ID.
+Use the function `setSender` at `Descom\Sms\Sms` class

 ```php
 $sms->setSender('replace_by_sender_of_message');
 ```
-Your sender must be register in the platform.
+Note your sender ID should previously be added in your Descom SMS account setup.

 #### Dryrun the send